MiSTer-devel/Arcade-ScooterShooter_MiSTer/README.md

 ## Note regarding video output
 The video output from Scooter Shooter has highly elevated gamma levels.
 To correct this, apply gamma correction from within MiSTer's UI, Contrast Boost 3 recommended.

-## Known Issues
-1) Accuracy of video timings and audio frequency response cannot be guaranteed yet until they are measured on an original Scooter Shooter PCB

 ## High Score Save/Load
 Save and load of high scores is supported for this core.